markcmurphy/devdocs-portal/03-headless-cart.md

 ### Guest cart

 A guest cart assumes the shopper is not a customer and is not logging in or creating an account during checkout.
-Handle guest checkouts by displaying the cart data to the customer and then moving them to Checkout using the Checkout API.
+You can handle guest checkouts by displaying the cart data to the customer and then moving them to Checkout using the [Checkouts API](https://developer.bigcommerce.com/api-reference/store-management/checkouts).

 ## Clearing the cart